djsutherland/mlss-testing/README-setup.md

 ```

 #### Python version
 This notebook requires Python 3.6+.
 Python 3.0 was released in 2008, and it's time to stop living in the past; most importart Python projects [are dropping support for Python 2 this year](https://python3statement.org/).
 If you've never used Python 3 before, don't worry!
-It's almost the same; for the purposes of this notebook, you probably only need to know that you should write `print("hi")` since it's a function call now, and you can write `A @ B` instead of `np.dot(A, B)`.
+It's almost the same; for the purposes of this notebook, you probably only need to know that you should write `print("hi")` since it's a function call now, and you can write `A @ B` instead of `A.dot(B)`.

 #### Python packages